 Students searching for fall, spring, or summer housing should plan ahead for their moving needs and make priority checklists before looking at an apartment and signing a lease.

-Most students are interested in September leases, which start to become available in mid- to-late March.
+Most students are interested in September leases, which start to become available in mid-March.
 Below are some resources to help you get organized for your search and moving day:

 - Apartment Hunting 101

 - MA Attorney General's Office Student Renters Guide

 - Boston Rental Housing Center's Good Neighbors Handbook

 - Renting and Moving Checklists